xns-lowri/retro-semigraphics/README.md

 ### SDL Engine

-The SDL engine `rsg-sdl-engine.cpp` is responsible for setting up the GPU and transferring `CharData` to the shaders on each frame of the rendering cycle.
+The SDL engine `rsg-sdl-engine.cpp` is responsible for setting up the GPU before rendering begins, and transferring character data to the GPU on each frame of the rendering cycle.
+This module makes all calls to the SDL3 libraries and serves as an interface between SDL3 and the GUI engine.

-It's quite daunting to look at (even for me having written it) but it's really just a lot of boilerplate code for loading the shader code onto the GPU and setting up the appropriate buffers and GPU configuration to get our render data into the locations expected by our shaders.
+It's quite daunting to look at (even for me having written it), but it's really just a lot of boilerplate code for loading the shader code onto the GPU and setting up the appropriate buffers and GPU configuration to get our font texture and character data into the locations expected by our shaders.

 ### Text Shaders